gnarroway/mongo-driver-3/README.md

 ```

 While most options are supported directly, sometimes you may need to some extra control.
-In such cases, you can pass in a configured java options object as option.
+In such cases, you can pass in a configured java options object.
 Any other
 options will be applied on top of this object.

 ```clojure